amincheloh/VictoriaMetrics/docs/victoriametrics/relabeling.md

 Note: All the target-level labels which are not prefixed with `__` are automatically added to all the metrics scraped from targets.

-**Metric-level relabeling** is applied after metrics are scraped and affects the individual metrics:
+**Metric-level relabeling** is applied after metrics are scraped (scraping relabeling `metric_relabel_configs` and remote write relabeling `-remoteWrite.urlRelabelConfig`) and affects the individual metrics:

 - [Drop metrics](#how-to-drop-metrics-during-scrape): Filter out specific metrics to reduce cardinality and storage requirements
 - [Rename metrics](#how-to-rename-scraped-metrics): Change metric names to follow naming conventions or standards